zudochkin/awesome-newsletters/README.md

 ### Cloud Development
 * [Cloud Development Weekly](http://clouddevweekly.co/).
 News, links and resources for developers working with cloud services, cloud APIs, and cloud-based tools.

+### Configuration Management
+* [Briefs On Ansible](https://valdhaus.co/newsletters/ansible/).
+"Briefs on Ansible" is an unofficial newsletter that sends you updates on the top news in the Ansible community.

 ## Mobile
 * [Mobile Web Weekly](http://mobilewebweekly.co/).
 A weekly round-up of the releases, articles, and links that affect Web developers working on the mobile-facing Web.